Favorites - Likes and Dislikes

 I now prefer non-verbal music and even foreign music where I'm not caught up in listening to the words, but rather, where I can just listen and feel the rhythm and beat of the music, or if a vocal, then feel into the emotions of the voice of the singer.
 I like most types of music but not a lot of repetition.
 I also enjoy the natural sounds around me.

 Music, if you can call it that, that turns me off is Rap, as most of the time I have no idea what they're talking about, and head bobbing and crotch gabbing does nothing for me.
 I rarely watch TV anymore, (maybe a half hour a month) so things might have changed, but from what I see on line, I don't think so.

-Since taking ballroom dance lessons, the dances I enjoy are Rhumba, Cha Cha, and of course, Bob Segars, "Ole time rock androll," the kind of music that just moves the soul. :) That was years ago, and without a dance partner and practice, I'm afraid I've forgotten most of the steps and routines, but it still brings back a lot of fond memories.
+Since taking ballroom dance lessons, the dances I enjoy are Rhumba, Cha Cha, and of course, Bob Segars, "Ole time rock and roll," the kind of music that just moves the soul. :) That was years ago, but without a dance partner and practice, I'm afraid I've forgotten most of the steps and routines, but it still brings back a lot of fond memories.
 Dances that I have trouble with are line dancing.
-It's no big deal when you are learning and are at the back following the group, but when the group turns and you are now at the front, now I'm in trouble.
-I later learned that newbies should be in the middle of the group, that way you always have someone to follow.
+It's no big deal, so I thought, to go to the back and follow the group to learn the routine, but when the group turns and I'm now at the front...
+I'm in trouble.
+Later, I learned that newbies should be in the middle of the group, that way they always have someone to follow.

 To be a favorite, they need to have a message that appeals to me.
 Movies like Ghost, The Matrix I, Pleasantville, Bruce Almighty, Liar-Liar, The Trueman Show, The Sixth Sense, What Dreams may Come, Oh Brother, "Wherefor art thou", The DaVinci Code. to name a few.
 I enjoy others like, The Revenant, but not in the same way.